 Who Can Declare Chapter 13 Bankruptcy?
 Find Out If You Qualify

 Chapter 13 bankruptcy, commonly known as the “wage earners plan,” offers individuals with a regular income the opportunity to create a repayment plan, for all or some of their debts.
-Unlike Chapter 7 bankruptcy, which typically requires selling assets to settle debts, Chapter 13 lets debtors hold on to their possessions and pay back what they owe through a structured repayment plan.
+Unlike Chapter 7 bankruptcy, which often requires selling assets to settle debts, Chapter 13 lets debtors hold on to their possessions and pay back what they owe through a structured repayment plan, initiated by a bankruptcy filing.
+A consolidation loan can be an alternative to Chapter 13 bankruptcy for managing debts.

 Knowing whether you qualify for declaring bankruptcy Chapter 13 is essential before deciding to pursue this path.
 This piece aims to provide insight into what Chapter 13 bankruptcy involves, who can declare bankruptcy Chapter 13 and advantages and disadvantages associated with this form of bankruptcy.